 The area around the widow Thompson’s house was one of the bloodiest places on the battlefield on July 1.
 Supported by Stone’s Pennsylvania brigade, half of Battery B, 4th United States Artillery deployed on the west side of the property where the battery’s monument is today, pouring canister into Scales’ North Carolina Brigade.
 Every field officer in Scales’ Brigade but one was killed or wounded and the 13th North Carolina Infantry Regiment was reduced from 180 to 30 men.
-Hundreds of men from the 143rd Pennsylvania were captured in the railroad cut while trying to escape to Cemetery Hill as the Union defensive lines collapsed.
+Dozens of men from the 143rd Pennsylvania were captured in the railroad cut while trying to escape to Cemetery Hill as the Union defensive lines collapsed.

 The house went through some hard times.
 In 1896 a fire burned the interior, although the stone shell was unharmed.
 In 1907 its tenant was arrested for keeping a bawdy house.

 Chambersburg Road became part of the Lincoln Highway in 1913, bringing tourist traffic.
 The house became the General Lee’s Headquarters Museum in 1921.
 A campground and tourist cabins were added.
 As time went on the museum became the center of a thriving complex that would eventually include a popular restaurant and motel with swimming pool.